 Ensuring public safety

 The Gresham Redevelopment Commission is constructing the new two-story Public Safety Facility, located on the northern boundary of Central Rockwood.
 This project fulfills longstanding community objectives including:

+- in Rockwood

+- residents

-- improving police presence and visibility in Rockwood - creating a facility that is welcoming to residents - attracting new private investment to the area - creating opportunities for new community partnerships.
+- the area

+- creating opportunities for new community partnerships.